javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/settings.md

 Defines the root path of the project.
 By default, the plugin uses the current working directory.

-**When to use:** This setting is useful when executing the lint command from a different path than the project root, which may produce unexpected results with `basePattern` or `full` mode in element descriptors.
+**When to use:** This setting is useful when executing the lint command from a different path than the project root, which may otherwise produce unexpected results when matching `basePattern` in element descriptors or classifying module origins.

 **Example with ESM:**